neutralinojs/gsoc2024/README.md

 const { NeutralinoApp } = require('node-neutralino');

 // Accepts all configuration options available in Neutralino.window.create
-// Don't manipulate the config file -- use internal CLI arguments instead. const app = new NeutralinoApp({
+// Don't manipulate the config file -- use internal CLI arguments instead.
+(If we update the config, NodeNeutralino will fail to work properly after 'neu build') const app = new NeutralinoApp({
               url: '/resources',
               modes: {